Conviley/master-thesis-smart-contract-system/README.md

 ## Passenger tests
 To run passenger tests specify desired parameters in `passengerTest.js` and run it with node.
 ## Chainlink tests
-Before running the chainlink test make sure that your chainlink node is online.
+Before running the Chainlink test make sure that your cCainlink node is running.
 In `chainlinkTest.js` you may specify desired parameters.
 Make sure that the trip information is up to date and that a trip with that data exists, since trafikverket flushes out old data quite regularly.
-To start the chainlink test run `chainlinkTest.js` with node
+To start the Chainlink test run `chainlinkTest.js` with node